mistryamit03/mistryamit03/README.md

 💡 My mission?
 To bridge the gap between **data and decision-making**, and help businesses scale smarter through **accurate, actionable, and elegant data solutions**.

+💪 Outside of analytics, I’m deeply passionate about ***callisthenics — a sport that’s taught me discipline, patience, and consistency**.
+What started as curiosity became a daily practice that reshaped not just my strength, but my mindset.
+I see a strong parallel between training and data — both **demand precision, iteration, and the drive to improve a little every day**.
+This balance between **analytical thinking and athletic growth keeps me grounded, focused, and always striving for progress — whether in code or in movement**.

 ## 🔍 About Me